Tuʻi Tonga Empire: Samoan influence and the rise of the Tuʻi Kanokupolu

 In Samoa, the high chief of Safata, Ama Lele married Soliʻai, a daughter of the Tui Manuʻa.
 They produced a son Peseta, who was to become the next Ama, and a daughter, Tohuʻia Limapo.
 Herewith contains the connection to the Tongan royal lineage through Tohuʻia Limapo.
 Limapo travelled to Tonga with her father Ama Lele, at the express request of the 6th Tuʻi Haʻatakalaua of Tonga, to marry Ama Lele's daughter Limapo.
 Limapo travelled with a large wedding party, which consisted of the Ama family and the Safata warriors under the charge of Ama Lele.

 The product of this marriage was Ngata.
 In 1610, the 6th Tuʻi Haʻa Takalaua, Moʻungatonga, created the position of Tuʻi Kanokupolu for the half-Samoan Ngata which divided regional rule between them, though as time went on the Tu’i Kanokupolu's power became more and more dominant over Tonga.
-This title granted Ngata considerable power and provided a strong foundation for his new title of Tuʻi Kanokupolu, (translated as the "Heart of Upolu", a direct homage to his mother's heritage.
+This title granted Ngata considerable power and provided a strong foundation for his new title of Tuʻi Kanokupolu (translated as the "Heart of Upolu"), a direct homage to his mother's heritage.
 The Tuʻi Kanokupolu dynasty oversaw the importation and institution of many Samoan policies and titles and according to Tongan scholars, this "Samoanized" form of government and custom continues today in the modern Kingdom of Tonga.
 Things continued in this manner afterward.
-The first Europeans arrived in 1616, when the Dutch explorers Willem Schouten and Jacob Le Maire spotted Tongans in a canoe off the coast of Niuatoputapu, followed by Abel Tasman.
-These visits were brief, however, and did not significantly change the island.
+The first Europeans arrived in 1616, when the Dutch explorers Willem Schouten and Jacob Le Maire spotted Tongans in a canoe off the coast of Niuatoputapu, followed by Abel Tasman who passed by the islands on 20 January 1643.
+These visits were brief, however, and did not significantly change the islands.

 The dividing line between the two moieties was the old coastal road named Hala Fonua moa (dry land road).
 Modern chiefs who derive their authority from the Tuʻi Tonga are still named the Kau Hala ʻUta (inland road people), while those from the Tuʻi Kanokupolu are known as the Kau Hala Lalo (low road people).
 Concerning the Tuʻi Haʻatakalaua supporters: when this division arose, in the 15th century, they were of course the Kauhalalalo.
 But when the Tuʻi Kanokupolu had overtaken them they shifted their allegiance to the Kauhalaʻuta.